Air Fryer · fresh

 - Preheating is optional for meatballs — most modern air fryers reach temperature in under 2 minutes and the food's total cook time already accounts for the ramp-up.
 If you do preheat, reduce the total time by 1–2 minutes and check earlier than usual.

-- What internal temperature is meatballs safe to eat?
+- What internal temperature are meatballs safe to eat?

 - Meatballs should reach an internal temperature of 165 °F (74 °C) measured at the thickest point with an instant-read thermometer.
 Visual checks alone are not a reliable substitute for protein — always confirm with a probe.